Matty Dawson-Jones

-Matty Dawson-Jones is an English rugby league footballer who plays as a er or for Hunslet RLFC in the Championship.
+Matty Dawson-Jones is an English former rugby league footballer who last played as a er or for Hunslet RLFC in the Championship.

 He has previously played for the Huddersfield Giants in the Super League, spending time on loan from Huddersfield at Doncaster in the Championship.
 He played for St Helens, and spent time on loan from the Saints at the Rochdale Hornets in the Championship.
 He also played for the Leigh Centurions and Hull F.C. in the Super League and Championship.

 Background

 Matthew Dawson was born in Pontefract, West Yorkshire, England.

 Career

 Huddersfield Giants

 Dawson, a Castleford Tigers player at youth level, made his senior début in the Super League with the Huddersfield Giants.
 Whilst at Huddersfield, Dawson also played for Doncaster on loan in the Championship, before signing for St. Helens, and making 50 appearances.

 He has played for the Leigh Centurions in the Championship, and has played a few times for the Rochdale Hornets on dual registration.